These are the reasons why you should never give your dog grapes! Read more to see the list of other deadly fruits and nuts!

 What can grapes do to my dog?

-Although there are some dogs that may not suffer any reaction to eating grapes and raisins, until more information is known about the toxic substance contained within them, it is best to avoid feeding all types of grapes and raisins to dogs.
+Although some dogs may not suffer any reaction to eating grapes and raisins, until more information is known about the toxic substance in them, it is best to avoid feeding all types of grapes and raisins to dogs.

 What illnesses can macadamia nuts and avocadoes cause my dog?